nprapps/nprapps.github.com/_posts/2016-08-30-pym-v1-release.markdown

 twitter: jjelosua
 ---

+The NPR Visuals Team happy to announce the release of `Pym.js` v1.0.0.
+We want to share with all of you the goals that we hope to achieve with it and the design process that led us to the new release.

 But wait, what is Pym.js for?
 --------------------------------

 `Pym.js` embeds and resizes an iframe responsively (width and height) within its parent container while bypassing the usual cross-domain related issues.

-We have released `Pym.js` v1.0.0 and wanted to share with all of you the goals that we hope to achieve with it and the design process that led us to it.

 Pym.js v1.0.0 Goals
 -------------------